Joc Pederson Preview, Player Props: Giants vs. Phillies

 Joc Pederson At The Plate

-- Pederson has picked up a hit in 51 of 88 games this season, with multiple hits seven times.
+- Pederson has picked up a hit in 58.4% of his 89 games this year, with multiple hits in 9.0% of those games.

-- Pederson has picked up an RBI in 33.0% of his games this year, with two or more RBI in 11.4% of his games.
-He has also driven in three or more runs in one contest.
+- Pederson has an RBI in 30 of 89 games this year, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 37 games this season (42.0%), including multiple runs in six games.
+- He has scored in 37 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.